Lack of Hyperbolicity in Asymptotic Erd\"os--Renyi Sparse Random Graphs: Introduction and Motivation

 This paper is organized as follows.
-In Section~\ref{branch} we study the connection between branching processes and Erd\"os-Renyi random graphs and we prove that these graphs do not have a spectral gap.
-We also prove, using totally different techniques, a result of Dorogovtsev {\em et al} ~\cite{Dorog} regarding the size of the spectral gap for branching processes.
-In this Section we also present numerical results that show a surprising degree of closeness between the spectral distribution of the normalized Laplacian of $G(n,\frac{d}{n})$ and that of $d$-regular trees, based on well-known explicit formulas due to McKay ~\cite{McKay}.
-In Section \ref{non-hyper}, we show that $G(n,p)$ are not $\delta$-hyperbolic for any $\delta$ with positive probability.
-We also present plots that suggest that ``fat'' triangles not only exist with positive probability but are abundant in these random graphs.
+In Section \ref{non-hyper}, we show that the giant component of $G(n,c/n)$ is not $\delta$--hyperbolic for any $\delta$ with probability tending to one as $n\to\infty$.
+This implies that for every positive $\delta$ there are triangles in $G(n,c/n)$ that are not $\delta$--thin.
+These triangles are called $\delta$--fat.
+In Section \ref{sim}, we present plots that suggest that ``fat'' triangles not only exist almost surely as $n\to\infty$ but are abundant in these random graphs.
+We also present numerical results that show a surprising degree of closeness between the spectral distribution of the normalized Laplacian of $G(n,c/n)$ and that of $c$--regular trees using well--known explicit formulas due to McKay ~\cite{McKay}.